digitallyinduced/ihp/Guide/installation.markdown

 The framework uses the nix package manager to manage the whole set of dependencies of your application

-For example, postgresql and the haskell compiler are both dependencies of your app, as well as all the haskell or javascript packages you want to use.
+For example, postgresql and the Haskell compiler are both dependencies of your app, as well as all the Haskell or javascript packages you want to use.
 We use nix to make sure that these dependencies are available to the app - in development, as well as in production.

 That's why we first need to make sure that you have nix installed.

 ### Mac
-Run this commands in your terminal to install nix on your machine.
+Run this command in your terminal to install nix on your machine.

 ```bash
 sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume